ZAWARTO/NDS-Game/README.md

 - include 	Directory that contains the header files.

   - define.h
-    -In this file the necessary definitions are added to be able to use more significant names (states, keys,etc).
+    - In this file the necessary definitions are added to be able to use more significant names (states, keys,etc).
   - rutservs.h
-    -Extern voids of interruptions.
+    - Extern voids of interruptions.
   - fondos.h
-    -Procedure to initialize the backgrounds and extern voids of the backgrounds.
+    - Procedure to initialize the backgrounds and extern voids of the backgrounds.
   - sprites.h
-    -Initialize Sprite memory, colors and save it into memory.
+    - Initialize Sprite memory, colors and save it into memory.
   - teclado.h
-    -Variable to store the value of the key pressed and extern int TeclaPulsada().
+    - Variable to store the value of the key pressed and extern int TeclaPulsada().
   - temporizadores.h
-    -Extern void IntTemp().
+    - Extern void IntTemp().

 - source 	Directory that contains the files with the source code.